 For further details of council rates in South Australia, including fact sheets on the range of services funded by council rates, property valuations and rebates please click here: LGA Council Rates.

 The LGA has also prepared an information pack, including Frequently Asked Questions, to assist councils and their communities to understand the real impact of rate capping on their communities.
-Click here to download the: Rate Capping Information Pack for Elected Members(548 kb)
+Click here to download the: Rate Capping Information Pack for Council Members(548 kb)

 Councils in South Australia are legally already required to: